Pennines: Geography

 The northern Pennine range is bordered by the foothills of the Lake District, and uplands of the Howgill Fells, Orton Fells, Border Moors and Cheviot Hills.
 The West Pennine Moors, Rossendale Valley and Forest of Bowland are western spurs, the former two are in the South Pennines.
 The Howgill Fells and Orton Fells are sometimes considered to be part of the Pennines, both inside the Yorkshire Dales National Park.
 The Pennines are fringed by extensive lowlands including the Eden Valley, West Lancashire Coastal Plain, Cheshire Plain, Vale of York, Humberhead Levels and the Midland Plains.

-The Pennines start from the Tyne Gap in the north, separating the range from the Border Moors and Cheviot Hills across the Anglo-Scottish border, and continue southwards across the North Pennines to the Stainmore Gap where the range adjoins the Yorkshire Dales.
-The range then continues further south across the Yorkshire Dales to the Aire Gap which separates the Yorkshire Dales from the Forest of Bowland to the southwest and the South Pennines to the south.
-The main range of the Pennines carries on southwards from the Aire Gap across the South Pennines, separated from the Forest of Bowland by the Ribble Valley, and includes the Rossendale Valley and West Pennine Moors in the west, before adjoining the northern Peak District approximately around the Tame Valley, Standedge and Holme Valley.
-The range then continues into its southern end at the Peak District, while the southern foothills merge into the lowlands and basin of the Trent Valley, separating the range from the Midland Plains to the south.
+The main range of the Pennines start from its southern end at the Weaver Hills in the Peak District.
+The southern foothills of the range merge into the valley and basin of the River Trent, separating the range from the Midland Plains to the south.
+The Pennines continue northwards across the Peak District and adjoin the South Pennines approximately around the Tame Valley, Standedge and Holme Valley.
+The South Pennines are separated from the Forest of Bowland by the Ribble Valley, and include the Rossendale Valley and West Pennine Moors in the west.
+The range continues further north into the Aire Gap which separates the Yorkshire Dales from the South Pennines to the south and the Forest of Bowland to the southwest.
+The main range then continues northwards across the Yorkshire Dales to the Stainmore Gap where it adjoins the North Pennines.
+The range continues into its northern end at the Tyne Gap, separating it from the Border Moors and Cheviot Hills across the Anglo-Scottish border.

-Although the Pennines cover the area between the Tyne Gap and the Peak District, the Pennine Way affects perceptions of the northern and southern extents of the defined area.
-The Border Moors and Cheviot Hills, separated by the Tyne Gap and Whin Sill, along which run the A69 and Hadrian's Wall, are not part of the Pennines but, perhaps because the Pennine Way crosses them, they are treated as such.
-The southern end of the Pennines is said to be in the High Peak of Derbyshire at Edale, the start of the Pennine Way but the range of hills continues south across the Peak District to the Trent Valley, encompassing northern and eastern Staffordshire, and southern Derbyshire.
+Although the Pennines cover the area between the Peak District and the Tyne Gap, the Pennine Way affects perceptions of the southern and northern extents of the defined area.
+The southern end of the Pennines is said to be in the High Peak of Derbyshire at Edale, the start of the Pennine Way, but the main range continues south across the Peak District to the Weaver Hills, with its foothills merging into the Trent Valley.
+This encompasses eastern Cheshire, northern and eastern Staffordshire, and southern Derbyshire.
+Conversely, the Border Moors and Cheviot Hills, separated by the Tyne Gap and Whin Sill to the south, along which run the A69 and Hadrian's Wall, and River Tweed to the north, are not part of the Pennines but, perhaps because the Pennine Way crosses them, they are treated as such.